 Of course, that isn’t exactly what happened…

-“Hey, Krystal, want to come to Greece?”
+“Hey, Krystal, want to come horse riding in Greece?”

 “Great!
 See you soon!”
 (This is basically how I planned my trip to Greece.)

 My husband and I would be spending the next several months flying to different destinations around the world for the Equestrian Adventuresses YouTube film documentary project.
 The idea behind this was to create a series of episodes which showcased amazing women’s stories about horses, travel and adventure all around the world.

 I’ve always had a passion for promoting women empowerment.
 During my 10 years abroad working with horses in mostly male dominated countries I realized very quickly how important it was to give women “the reins”.
 So many young girls around the world would LOVE the opportunity to learn to ride.
 Unfortunately, in some countries this can be an impossible notion.
 But thankfully, because of women like Rita, more and more women are able to do what they love and follow their passion for horses.